How might the organisational culture influence the self-efficacy of Saudi women leaders in higher education? (Pilot study)

 [PDF]

-How might the organisational culture influence the self-efficacy of Saudi women leaders in higher education?
+How can organisational culture influence the self-efficacy of female Saudi leaders in higher education?
 (Pilot study)

 ABSTRACT:

-This study focuses on Saudi women academic leaders in higher education, and how the organizational culture might affect their leadership self-efficacy.
-Self-efficacy leadership is a component that distinguishes leaders and enables them to set goals, making a creative plan, motivate their employee and endure obstacles (Schwarzer, 2014).
-The study will investigate this issue through responding to the following research question: To what extent the organizational culture impacted their performance?
-The orgnisational culture is defined as the adoption of beliefs and values in the workplace, as well as regular organisational practices (Saad and Abbas, 2018).
-However, to find the answers, this study follows the qualitative approach, applying individual interviews as an instrument to obtain the findings.
-The results show that 90% of the organisational culture of higher education is an unresponsive environment characterised as bureaucratic, demotivated, and hard to change, which impacts the performance of academic leaders.
-The majority of the participants struggled to manage the high workload of work in the leadership role in terms of completing the research alongside other responsibilities (teaching and administrative tasks).
-They also encountered challenges in terms of enacting change and triggering the reward and punishment techniques.
+This study focuses on female Saudi academic leaders in higher education and how organisational culture can affect their leadership self-efficacy.
+Self-efficacy leadership is a component that distinguishes leaders and enables them to set goals, make creative plans, motivate their employees and endure obstacles.
+This study investigates this issue by responding to the following research question: to what extent does the organisational culture impact leaders’ performance?
+Organisational culture is defined as the adoption of beliefs and values in the workplace, as well as regular organisational practices.
+However, to find an answer to the above question, this study follows the qualitative approach, applying individual interviews as a tool to obtain the findings.
+The results show that 70% of the organisational culture of higher education is an unresponsive environment characterised as bureaucratic, demotivated and rigid, which impacts the performance of academic leaders.
+Most of the participants struggled to manage the high workload in the leadership role in terms of completing research alongside other responsibilities (teaching and administrative tasks).
+They also encountered challenges in terms of enacting change and triggering reward and punishment techniques.

-keywords: Women leadership, Higher education, Saudi Arabia, Self-efficacy, Organisational culture.
+keywords: Women leadership; Higher education; Self-efficacy; Organisational culture.